Parsl/parslguts/taskpath.rst

 The interchange matches up tasks with available workers: it has a queue of tasks, and it has a queue of process worker pool managers which are ready for work. so whenever a new task arrives from the user workflow process, or when a manager is ready for work, a match is made. there won't always be available work or available workers so there are queues in the interchange.

 the matching process so far has been fairly arbitrary but we have been doing some research on better ways to match workers and tasks.

-(TODO: what link here? if more stuff merged into Parsl, then the PR can be linkable. otherwise later on maybe a SuperComputing 2024 publication - but still unknown)
+  .. todo:: what link here? if more stuff merged into Parsl, then the PR can be linkable. otherwise later on maybe a SuperComputing 2024 publication - but still unknown

 so now, the interchange sends the task over one of those two zmq-over-TCP connections I talked about earlier... and we're now on the worker node where we're going to run the task.